Lite-Sparse Hierarchical Partial Power Processing for Second-Use Battery Energy Storage Systems: Conclusion and Future Work

-By incorporating the heterogeneity statistics of the battery supply, LS-HiPPP achieves better battery utilization and higher system efficiency for the same converter ratings in comparison to FPP and C-PPP.

-At 95\% battery utilization, only one-fifth of the power converter rating is needed for LS-HiPPP in comparison to FPP.
-With the cost of power converters that scale as \$/kW, this corresponds to one-fifth of the cost.
-Additionally, for the same converter power rating, LS-HiPPP has the highest efficiency when compared with C-PPP and FPP.
+By utilizing a new hierarchical power processing architecture, LS\nobreakdash-HiPPP achieves better battery utilization and higher system efficiency for the same converter ratings in comparison to FPP and C\nobreakdash-PPP.
+By incorporating the heterogeneity statistics of the second-use battery supply, LS-HiPPP is less sensitive to the individual battery variation and has higher power derating as well as power captured value in comparison to FPP and C\nobreakdash-PPP.
+At 95\% battery utilization, only one-fifth of the power converter rating is needed for LS\nobreakdash-HiPPP in comparison to FPP.
+With the cost of power converters that scale as \$/kW, this corresponds to \mbox{one-fifth} of the cost.
+Additionally, for the same converter power rating, LS\nobreakdash-HiPPP has the highest efficiency when compared to C\nobreakdash-PPP and FPP.

+In the future, we can (1) include more advanced battery modeling and prognostics techniques in the BESS design; (2) use machine learning/AI to extend the strategies described in this paper.

+\begin{IEEEbiography}[{ }]{Xiaofan Cui} (Student Member, IEEE) received the B.S. degree in electrical engineering and automation from Tsinghua University, Beijing, China, in 2016.
+He received the M.S. degree in electrical engineering with the University of Michigan, Ann Arbor, MI, USA, and is currently working toward the Ph.D. degree in electrical and computer engineering.
+He was a Visiting Student with Stanford University, Stanford, CA, USA, during the summer of 2015 and a Research Intern with National Renewable Energy Laboratory (NREL) during the summer of 2021.
+His research interests include the modeling, control, and design of the energy systems and high-performance power electronics.
+Mr. Cui was the recipient of Richard F. and Eleanor A. Towner Prize for Distinguished Academic Achievement at the University of Michigan in 2021. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Alireza Ramyar} (Student Member, IEEE) received the B.Sc. degree in electrical engineering from the Sharif University of Technology, Tehran, Iran, in 2013, and the M.Sc. degree in electrical engineering from the University of Tehran, Tehran, Iran, in 2015.
+He is currently working toward his Ph.D. degree with the Department of Electrical Engineering and Computer Science, University of Michigan, Ann Arbor, MI, USA.
+His main research interest is designing, modeling, and controlling power electronics for renewable energy and energy storage systems.
+His complementary interests include circuits and systems for measurement. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Peyman Mohtat} (Member, IEEE) received the B.S. degree from University of Tehran, Iran, in 2015, and M.S. and the Ph.D. degrees from University of Michigan, Ann Arbor, MI, USA, in 2017 and 2021, respectively, all in mechanical engineering.

+His research interests focus on physics-based modeling for lithium-ion batteries and fuel cells.
+He was involved in projects on battery degradation diagnostics using cell swelling and data-driven models for fuel cells. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Veronica Contreras} (Student Member, IEEE) received her B.S. degree in Electrical Engineering from the University of California - Davis in 2020.
+She is currently a GEM Fellow working toward a Ph.D. in Electrical Engineering at the University of Michigan - Ann Arbor.
+Veronica was an intern with Lam Research Corporation during the summer of 2020 and 2021.
+Her research interests include the modeling, control, and design of high-performance power electronics and energy systems. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Jason B. Siegel} (Senior Member, IEEE) received the bachelor’s and the Ph.D. degrees in electrical engineering from the University of Michigan, Ann Arbor, MI, USA, in 2004 and 2010, respectively.